-The Mean Gender Pay Gap shows that on average, females are paid 2.08% less than males.
-The Median Gender Pay Gap shows that the median rate of pay for females is 10.14% more than the median rate of pay for males.
+The mean gender pay gap shows that on average, females are paid 3% more than males.
+The median gender pay gap shows that the median rate of pay for females is 16.7% higher than the median rate of pay for males.
+This figure reflects the fact that on average at the present time, females occupy higher paid roles than males.